Funeral of Martin Luther King Jr.: Service in Memphis

 After the shooting, King was taken by ambulance to the emergency room at St. Joseph's Hospital and was pronounced dead at 7:05 p.m.
-King's closest aides contacted Robert Lewis Jr.—a local funeral director who had coincidentally met King two days prior—to retrieve his body and prepare it for viewing.
+King's closest aides contacted Robert Lewis Jr.—a local funeral director who had first met King two days prior—to retrieve the body and prepare it for viewing.

 Coretta Scott King arrived in Memphis the following morning on a plane personally arranged by Robert F. Kennedy.
 Hundreds began arriving at the funeral home, where a viewing and memorial service took place.
 Ralph Abernathy offered a prayer, while tears streamed down Andrew Young's face.
 Time magazine wrote:

 In Memphis, before it was carried south toward home, King's body lay in state at the R.S.
 Lewis & Sons Funeral Home in an open bronze casket, the black suit tidily pressed, the wound in the throat now all but invisible.
 Many of those who filed past could not control their tears.
 Some kissed King's lips; others reverently touched his face.
 A few people threw their hands in the air and cried aloud in ululating agony.
 Mrs. King was a dry-eyed frieze of heartbreak.

 Later that day, police and National Guardsmen escorted the long procession of cars which carried King's body to the airport for the flight to Atlanta.

 Services in Atlanta

 The first, private service began at 10:30 a.m.
 EST at Ebenezer Baptist Church, and was filled with some 1,300 people; among the dignitaries present were labor leaders, foreign dignitaries, entertainment and sports figures and leaders from numerous religious faiths.
 The service began with Reverend Ralph Abernathy delivering a sermon which called the event "one of the darkest hours of mankind".

 At his widow's request, King eulogized himself: His last sermon at Ebenezer Baptist Church, a recording of his famous "Drum Major Instinct" sermon, given on February 4, 1968, was played at the funeral.
 In that sermon he makes a request that at his funeral no mention of his awards and honors be made, but that it be said that he tried to "feed the hungry", "clothe the naked", "be right on the [Vietnam] war question", and "love and serve humanity".

-Per King's request, his good friend Mahalia Jackson sang his favorite hymn, "Take My Hand, Precious Lord", though not as part of the morning funeral service but later that day at a second open-air service at Morehouse College.
+Per King's request, his good friend Mahalia Jackson sang his favorite hymn, "Take My Hand, Precious Lord" (the hymn that King requested to musician Ben Branch to play at a meeting moments before his assassination), though not as part of the morning funeral service but later that day at a second open-air service at Morehouse College.